JasonZhangzy1757/CUSP-Capstone/README.md

  - Make sure the city name in the credential is right.
  - Set hours and end time.
  - Run the notebook to get the data in a csv file.

+Through `SPATIAL JOIN.ipynb`, CityIQ data is joined with the dataset to see where each sensor lies in Portland. and also it maps sensors into geoid, so pdestrian and vehicle counts are aggregated to geoid level of granularity.
+Areas without sensors covered are filled with average values to make sure the model in later steps works.

 To fetch other types of events using CityIQ, learn more at https://github.com/CityIQ/CityIQ-Starter-Code-Python/blob/master/demo.py